GavrilenkoA/Tm_prediction/README.md

 	Note: Ensure that the FASTA file follows the standard format for protein sequences.

 	Replace <fasta_file> with the path to your FASTA file containing the protein sequence you want to analyze.
-The tool will 	process the sequence and generate a tm_prediction.txt file containing the predicted melting temperature.
+The tool will 	process the sequence and generate a tm_prediction.txt file containing the predicted denaturation temperature.

 	Once the command completes execution, you will find the tm_prediction.txt file generated in the ROOT of directory.
-This file contains the predicted melting temperature for the provided protein sequence, along with the corresponding protein ID.
+This file contains the predicted denaturation temperature for the provided protein sequence, along with the corresponding protein ID.

 ## EDA
-1. [wget_filter.ipynb](./process_data/wget_filter.ipynb): Obtaining preprocessed mass spectrometry-based data encompassing melting temperatures of 34,925 proteins from 13 model organisms - [Article.](https://www.nature.com/articles/s41592-020-0801-4 )
+1. [wget_filter.ipynb](./process_data/wget_filter.ipynb): Obtaining preprocessed mass spectrometry-based data encompassing denaturation temperatures of 34,925 proteins from 13 model organisms - [Article.](https://www.nature.com/articles/s41592-020-0801-4 )

 	To ensure data quality, duplicates were eliminated.
 Additionally, proteins longer than 1,020 amino acids were excluded as the transformer model has limitations on input sequence length.